 - (c) Supporting affidavit.
-The motion must be supported by an affidavit or a declaration that reasonably describes the time spent and work performed, including for each item of work the name, position (such as attorney, paralegal, administrative assistant, etc.), and hourly rate of the persons who performed the work, and establishes that the claimed fee is reasonable. - (d) Liability for fees.
+The motion must be supported by an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, that reasonably describes the time spent and work performed, including for each item of work the name, position (such as attorney, paralegal, administrative assistant, etc.), and hourly rate of the persons who performed the work, and establishes that the claimed fee is reasonable. - (d) Liability for fees.
 The court may decide issues of liability for fees before receiving submissions on the value of services.
-If the court has established liability for fees, the party claiming them may file an affidavita declaration and a proposed order.
-The court will enter an order for the claimed amount unless another party objects within 7 days after the affidavit declaration and proposed order are filed.
+If the court has established liability for fees, the party claiming them may file an affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, and a proposed order.
+The court will enter an order for the claimed amount unless another party objects within 7 days after the affidavit or unsworn declaration and proposed order are filed.

 - f) Fees.
-Attorney fees awarded under this rule may be augmented upon submission of a motion and supporting affidavitdeclaration meeting the requirements of paragraphs (b) and (c) within a reasonable time after the fees were incurred, except as provided in paragraphs (f)(1), (f)(2) and (f)(3), and only where the augmented fees sought exceed those already awarded. - (f)(1) Fees upon entry of uncontested judgment.
-When a party seeks a judgment, the responding party does not contest entry of judgment by presenting at a hearing either evidence or argument, and the party seeking the judgment has complied with paragraph (e) of this rule, the request for judgment may include a request for attorney fees, and the clerk or the court shallmust allow any amount requested up to \$350.00 for such attorney fees without a supporting affidavit declaration. - (f)(2) Fees upon entry of judgment after contested proceeding.
-When a party seeks a judgment, the responding party contests the judgment by presenting at a hearing either evidence or argument, and the party seeking the judgment has established its right to attorney fees, the request for judgment may include a request for attorney fees, and the clerk or the court shallmust allow any amount requested up to \$750 for such attorney fees without a supporting affidavit declaration. - (f)(3) Post Judgment Collections.
-When a party has established its entitlement to attorney fees under any paragraph of this rule, and subsequently: - (f)(3)(A) applies for any writ pursuant to Rules 64, 64A, 64B, 64C, 64D, or 64E; or - (f)(3)(B) files a motion pursuant to Rules 64(c)(2) or 58C or pursuant to Utah Code section 35A-4-314, the party may request as part of its application for a writ or its motion that the party's judgment be augmented according to the following schedule, and the clerk or the court shallmust allow such augmented attorney fees request without a supporting affidavit declaration if it approves the writ or motion:
+Attorney fees awarded under this rule may be augmented upon submission of a motion and supporting affidavit or unsworn declaration -meeting the requirements of paragraphs (b) and (c) within a reasonable time after the fees were incurred, except as provided in paragraphs (f)(1), (f)(2) and (f)(3), and only where the augmented fees sought exceed those already awarded. - (f)(1) Fees upon entry of uncontested judgment.
+When a party seeks a judgment, the responding party does not contest entry of judgment by presenting at a hearing either evidence or argument, and the party seeking the judgment has complied with paragraph (e) of this rule, the request for judgment may include a request for attorney fees, and the clerk or the court shallmust allow any amount requested up to \$350.00 for such attorney fees without a supporting affidavit or unsworn declaration. - (f)(2) Fees upon entry of judgment after contested proceeding.
+When a party seeks a judgment, the responding party contests the judgment by presenting at a hearing either evidence or argument, and the party seeking the judgment has established its right to attorney fees, the request for judgment may include a request for attorney fees, and the clerk or the court shallmust allow any amount requested up to \$750 for such attorney fees without a supporting affidavit or unsworn declaration. - (f)(3) Post Judgment Collections.
+When a party has established its entitlement to attorney fees under any paragraph of this rule, and subsequently: - (f)(3)(A) applies for any writ pursuant to Rules 64, 64A, 64B, 64C, 64D, or 64E; or

+(f)(3)(B) files a motion pursuant to Rules 64(c)(2) or 58C or pursuant to Utah Code section 35A-4-314, the party may request as part of its application for a writ or its motion that the party's judgment be augmented according to the following schedule, and the clerk or the court shallmust allow such augmented attorney fees request without a supporting affidavit or unsworn declaration if it approves the writ or motion: